khanalg44/khanalg44/README.md

 * **Natural language processing:** ML on text data.
 * **Quantum computing algorithms** and **quantum machine learning**.

-I am always looking for collabioration 👯 in various different projects including but not limitting to Machine Learning/Data Science and Computational Condensed Matter Physics.
+I am always looking to meet new people and possibly collaborate 👯 in various different projects including but not limitting to Machine Learning/Data Science and computational condensed matter physics.

 You can also check my [git webpage](https://khanalinc.github.io/) as well as [my personal webpage](https://www.physics.rutgers.edu/~khanal/) for more information on my work and many more.